 (I forgot to do this, and my computer connected to a very slow network, which slowed down my install.)

-The best way to handle Macports is to uninstall all the old ports and reinstall after updating the OS.
+The best way to handle Macports is to uninstall all the old ports before changing the OS and reinstall after updating.

 In a Terminal window, type